alyssabchew/ecem202a_project/docs/report.md

 ## Gesture Recognition Model and Training

-We utilized Arduino IDE and RP2040 to create a gesture recognition model.
+We utilized Arduino IDE and RP2040 to create a gesture recognition model using STMICROELECTRONIC's UNICO GUI to generate the decision tree..
 We initially attempted to define 4 different states (idle, walking, on/off, and all on/all off).
 Unfortunately, due to the sensitivity of the RP2040, we found that the on/off gesture was being triggered too frequently.
-Because of that, we chose to narrow the number of gestures in the model.
+Because of that, we chose to narrow the number of gestures in the model to 3 with a more robust idle condition.
+The final product is generated using a idle states trained on a recorded data set of no action, slow walking, and some movement.
+We also tried injecting gaussian noise into the dataset which improved the decision tree's bounds but did not improve the overall performance upon test.
+At the end we settled on a window of 52 samples(half a second) and use the features mean and varaicne for all three axis of the accelerometer.
+The gyroscope proved difficult to work with when training the model.
+In the end it is able to recognize side to side movement , up and down flick movement, and idle state.
+The details for the tree is in "testfin tree.txt"

 # 4. Evaluation and Results